Last Updated on

 If you’re going to be cooking Moroccan dishes with any regularity, even if only occasionally, you’ll want to keep preserved lemons on hand.
 They’re surprisingly easy and inexpensive to make at home, requiring only two ingredients—fresh lemons and coarse salt—and just a few minutes of active prep time.

-The photos below show just how easy it is to make preserved lemons.
-A printable recipe follows the tutorial.
+The photos and instructions below show just how easy it is to make preserved lemons!

 Step 1 – The Lemons